bertilmuth/requirementsascode/README.md

 # influences and special features
 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.

 You can use this library to publish DDD Domain Events without littering your code with calls to a domain event publisher.
-Instead, your command handler returns the event causing your event publisher to pick it up automatically.
+Instead, your command handler returns the event.
+Your event publisher will pick it up automatically.
-And since [use case models with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) are processes, you can use this library to implement [process managers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) as well.

 When you follow the design principles of requirements as code, you will end up with pure domain code.
-The domain code doesn't communicate with technical infrastructure, not even through interfaces.
+The domain code doesn't communicate with infrastructure, not even through interfaces.
 That's why you can test the domain code without mocking anything.
-That's similar to the idea of a [functional core and an imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).

 The use case model at the boundary represents the single source of truth for interactions started by the user.
 That's why you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
 The generated use case documents represent always up to date information about how the system works from a user's perspective.